Financial Aid Information for Graduate Students

 - Each type of aid requires you to meet and maintain certain eligibility requirements.

 - Graduate students need to be at least half-time (4.5 credits) to be eligible for federal loans.

 - Students may receive financial aid up to their Cost of Attendance (COA).
 The COA includes direct institutional charges (tuition and fees) and estimates of indirect expenses (room and board, transportation, books and supplies, and miscellaneous expenses).

 - New and continuing students with a complete FAFSA and expected enrollment form on file for an upcoming academic year will begin receiving notifications in May. (ex.
 2018-2019 FAFSA submitted for Fall 2018 and expected enrollment form submitted in March 2018, so student receives notification in May 2018.)

 - Following May, notifications are on a rolling basis.
 Typically, a student is notified within 10-15 business days of our office receiving a completed FAFSA and the graduate expected enrollment form.

-- Students will receive an email when their financial aid notification may be accessed on the Financial Aid Student Tracking System (FASTS).
-Students will need to log into FASTS to accept or decline their award(s).
+- Students will receive an email when their financial aid notification may be accessed on the Net Partner.
+Students will need to log into Net Partner to accept or decline award(s).

 - Depending on the award(s) accepted, additional documentation may be needed.